It is Said: When bills come in the door, love flies out the window.

 Financial problems and marital problems often go together making both much more complicated.
-Both areas of law require specialized expertise yet there are few bankruptcy attorneys who know anything about divorce law and even fewer divorce attorneys who know even the basics about debtor/creditor relations and bankruptcy law.
+Both areas of law require specialized expertise yet few bankruptcy attorneys know anything about divorce law and even fewer divorce attorneys know even the basics about debtor/creditor relations and bankruptcy law.

 Patrick M. Hunter has presented several seminars for attorneys on the interaction between divorce and bankruptcy.
 In 2005 the new bankruptcy laws changed the dynamics of the bankruptcy/divorce interaction.

 One of the most common questions is which should come first: ending the marriage or dealing with the creditor problems.
 The answer is that each situation is different.
 Careful consideration of the facts and analysis of the legal issues is required by someone with experience.
-Careful management of issues can avoid hot spots, frustration, anger and large legal bills.
+Careful management of issues can avoid hot spots, frustration, anger, and large legal bills.
 Meetings or mediation with the two spouses and their divorce attorneys may allow the parties to reach amicable settlements of many issues.
-For more complicated cases, having a meeting or mediation with the two spouses, their respective divorce attorneys, their accountants and their separate bankruptcy attorneys and an experienced mediator can save hundreds of thousands of litigation dollars.
-Even more importantly, this type of meeting has the potential of facilitating a cooperative co-parenting relationship between the former spouses.
+For more complicated cases, having a meeting or mediation with the two spouses, their respective divorce attorneys, their accountants their separate bankruptcy attorneys, and an experienced mediator can save hundreds of thousands of litigation dollars.
+Even more importantly, this type of meeting has the potential to facilitate a cooperative co-parenting relationship between the former spouses.

-If the spouses simply cannot work together, then it becomes a matter of managing expectations, minimizing exposure and moderating legal expense.
+If the spouses simply cannot work together, then it becomes a matter of managing expectations, minimizing exposure, and moderating legal expenses.
 Once again, qualified and experienced representation, often divorce and bankruptcy attorneys working together, is critical.

 Critical issues often depend on State law.
 In community property states such as California, a bankruptcy filing by one spouse creates a bankruptcy estate which includes all of the debtor's property and all community property.
 In marital property states such as Wyoming, a bankruptcy filing by one spouse creates a bankruptcy estate which includes only the property owned by the filing spouse.
 Property owned as husband and wife (entireties property) is exempt, except as to joint debt.
 These differences require both experience and expertise.